devops-consultants/osTicket/setup/doc/api.md

 --------------

 Authentication via the API is done via API keys configured inside the osTicket admin panel.
-API keys are created and tied to a source IP address, which will be checked against the source IP of requests to the HTTP API.
+API keys are created and tied to a source IP address or network range (using CIDR notation), which will be checked against the source IP of requests to the HTTP API.

 API keys can be created and managed via the admin panel.
 Navigate to Manage -> API keys.
 Use *Add New API Key* to create a new API key.
+You can specify either a single IP address (e.g., 192.168.1.1) or use CIDR notation to allow a range of IPs (e.g., 192.168.1.0/24 for a whole subnet).
 Currently, no special configuration is required to allow the API key to be used for the HTTP API.
 All API keys are valid for the HTTP API.